 There is some evidence that increasing vitamin B12 and folate levels (found in citrus fruits, tomatoes, vegetables and whole grains), quitting smoking, exercising and keeping your brain active can help reduce your risk of dementia.

-Cholinesterase inhibitors are medications that may help to slow the loss of mental abilities for people with mild to moderate Alzheimer's disease.
+Cholinesterase inhibitors are medications that may help to slow the loss of cognitive abilities for people with mild to moderate Alzheimer's disease.
 Side effects include nausea, vomiting, loss of appetite, dizziness or diarrhea.
-It is unclear if these medications work better or worse than other Alzheimer's treatments.
+It is unclear how these medications stack up against other treatment options.

 The IQCODE questionnaire can be used to find out whether you have a memory disorder.
 The test can lead to false dementia diagnosis for healthy patients.
 A single tool is likely not the best approach for diagnosing dementia.